choria-legacy/marionette-collective/website/reference/plugins/ddl.md

           :optional    => false,
           :maxlength   => 30

-    output "status",
+    output :status,
            :description => "The status of service",
-          :display_as  => "Service Status"
+           :display_as  => "Service Status",
-end
+           :default     => "unknown status" end
 {% endhighlight %}

 As you see we can define all the major components of input and output parameters.  *:type* can be one of various values and each will have different parameters, more on that later.

+As of version 2.1.1 the outputs can define a default value.
+For agents the reply structures are pre-populated with all the defined outputs, if no default is supplied a default of nil will be set.

 By default mcollective only show data from actions that failed, the *display* line above tells it to always show the results.
 Possible values are *:ok*, *:failed* (the default behavior) and *:always*.